Giving for Living

 The students of Sherman are grateful for what they have been given, so much so that many of them dread returning home during the holidays because of the lack of food, shelter, and possible dangers they may face.

 Our mission is to give children hope.
-We want to give the teens of Sherman hope.
-On February 19 we will return to Sherman with 50 twin mattresses.
+It is our privilege to provide the teens of Sherman sustainable hope in the form of 50 new mattresses.
 This is just step one; we aim to take many more steps of hope in the weeks, months and years to come.
-If you are interested in supporting our efforts at Sherman Indian High School, please donate below.